sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    Bases: :py:obj:`aiida.orm.groups.Group`

    Group to be used to contain selected nodes generated, whilst autogrouping is enabled.

+   .. rubric:: Initialization

+   Create a new group.
+Either pass a dbgroup parameter, to reload a group from the DB (and then, no further parameters are allowed), or pass the parameters for the Group creation.

+   :param label: The group label, required on creation
+   :param description: The group description (by default, an empty string)
+   :param user: The owner of the group (by default, the automatic user)
+   :param type_string: a string identifying the type of group (by default,
+       an empty string, indicating an user-defined group.

 .. py:class:: BandsData
    :canonical: aiida.orm.nodes.data.array.bands.BandsData